Welcome to my travel log documenting three weeks of wandering through baltic countries. Namely Finland, Estonia, Latvia, Lithuania, and Belarus.

 While I brought my swimming suit, she did not.
 Because she thought I was joking that if we go to the sauna in Helsinki, then we will go in naked.

 The sauna was gender-segregated so I got bored very quickly.
 And went to a shared area with a jacuzzi and swimming pool.
 She was not there yet so I camped myself in one of the jacuzzi pools.

-After a while, she came in her underwear and joined me.
-That got me really excited, but she sat across me, so I took it as a signal, that there is not enough comfort yet.
+After a while, she came into her underwear and joined me.
+That got me excited, but she sat across me, so I took it as a signal, that there is not enough comfort yet.

 Fins and booze